aoldoni/personal-blog/content/about-me/_index.md

 draft: false
 ---

-My name is Alisson Oldoni and I currently live in Sydney, Australia.
+Alisson Oldoni is a Software Developer and Technical Manager from Brazil, currently living in Sydney (Australia).

-{{< figure src="/images/Martin-138.jpg" title="Hint: I'm not the baby." class="text-center" >}}
+{{< figure src="/images/Martin-138.jpg" title="Hint: I'm holding the baby." class="text-center" >}}

-My family is what I hold dearest.
+Please contact me at: